-We never planned to visit.
-We didn't even know a day trip to Orkney was possible (I know, I know- we need to research more).
-We arrived at John o'Groats, took the obligatory picture and wondered what to do next.
+We didn't plan a visit to the Island at ALL.
+We arrived at John o'Groats, took the obligatory picture and then wondered what to do next.
 It seemed like an awfully long way to drive, only to then turn around and go all the way back home again.